Nursing and midwifery studies assistance grants

 How to apply

 To apply for a studies assistance grant you must be a student enrolled in studies leading to a tertiary level qualification and meet the eligibility criteria.

 If your studies relate to mental health education go to the Mental Health Education Studies Assistance Grants webpage.

 - applicants must have Australian citizenship or hold permanent residency or have New Zealand citizenship and hold a Special Category Visa (SCV)

-- be a nurse or midwife employed in an NT health service (public, private and NGO) and enrolled in post-graduate studies, for example Graduate Certificate, Graduate Diploma, Masters or Doctorate
+- be a nurse or midwife employed in an NT health service (public, private and non-government originations) and enrolled in post-graduate studies, for example Graduate Certificate, Graduate Diploma, Masters or Doctorate

-- be a student enrolled in a course leading to registration as an enrolled or registered nurse or direct entry midwife.
+- be a student enrolled in a course leading to registration as an enrolled or registered nurse and/or registered midwife.

 Before you apply

 Priority is given to applicants undertaking studies that address strategic workforce goals for improving health service delivery and ultimately, health outcomes for Territorians.